bkerler/gnuradio_flowgraphs/README.md

-# gnuradio_tutorial
+# Gnuradio Flowgraph collection (demod + mod)
+by B.Kerler

-Some example flowgraphs for gnuradio, mostly based on real-world signals, some from grcon22 ctf
+Some example flowgraphs for gnuradio 3.10/3.11, tested against real-world signals (including iq data), some from grcon22 ctf.
+Intended for training and self-education.

+## Installation / usage

+See [here](https://github.com/bkerler/gnuradio_install) for details on gnuradio install + oots